 - Light all of the burners

-- Wipe some cooking oil onto the grates for good measure.
+- Wipe some cooking oil onto the grates to control sticking.

 Since we are wanting to SMOKE the chicken for a while at a low temperature on the grill, we will turn all of the burners off except for one.
 My grill has 4 burners so I left the one on the far right on low and turned all of the others OFF.